Long-Term Construction Timelapse: Eight Essential Project Planning Tips

 Otherwise, you can be caught off guard by technical difficulties.

-We recommend visits every two-three months to keep yourself covered.
+We recommend budgeting for visits every two-three months to keep yourself covered.

 A great way to cut down maintenance troubles is to ask your client to provide you with an on-site contact.